 I’ve also managed to score lots of work by being one of the first responders to editors’ call outs on social media.

-Just last week an editor posted in a Facebook group I’m part of that she was looking for writers and I was one of the first to get in touch with her and get commissioned.
+Just last week an editor posted in a Facebook group I’m part of that she was looking for writers and I was one of the first to get in touch with her.

-I’m very hit and miss with Facebook and some days I don’t check it at all, so I am aware that I’m missing opportunities like this all the time, but even if you just check in every day or so with the purpose of scouring for work (instead of mindless scrolling), you’ll be surprised at how much is out there.
+I’m very hit and miss with Facebook, so I am aware that I’m missing opportunities like this all the time, but even if you just check in sporadically or so with the purpose of scouring for work (instead of mindless scrolling), you’ll be surprised at how much is out there.

 3. Be responsive to emails